grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/events-listen-for/c-psdk-browser-tvsdk-2.4-events-order-ad-playback.md

 ---
 description: When your playback includes advertising, Browser TVSDK dispatches events/notifications in generally expected sequences.
 Your player can implement actions based on events in the expected sequence.
-seo-description: When your playback includes advertising, Browser TVSDK dispatches events/notifications in generally expected sequences.
-Your player can implement actions based on events in the expected sequence.
-seo-title: Order of advertising events
 title: Order of advertising events
-uuid: 9787e6ac-5e52-4d7d-8fc7-f7609633707c
 ---

 # Order of advertising events{#order-of-advertising-events}